Money & Subsidies

 Ages 1 to 6: The Childcare Years ($60,000 - $150,000)

-This is where costs diverge dramatically based on your childcare choice.
+This is where costs diverge dramatically based on one decision: what kind of childcare you choose.

-Helper (domestic worker): Many families hire a helper at this stage.
-Monthly cost including salary, levy, and food: $800 - $1,200/month.
-This is often cheaper than two children in full-day childcare.
+Helper (domestic worker): Many families go this route.
+Monthly cost including salary, levy, and food: $800-$1,200.
+Often cheaper than putting two children in full-day childcare.

-Enrichment classes (swimming, music, art, Chinese, phonics): $200 - $800/month.
-This is the expense that creeps up on you.
-One class at $150/month seems reasonable, but three classes suddenly cost $450.
+Enrichment classes (swimming, music, art, Chinese, phonics): $200-$800/month.
+This is the expense that creeps up like nobody's business.
+One class at $150 seems totally fine.
+Then suddenly you're doing three and paying $450 a month, wondering how that happened.

 Ages 7 to 12: Primary School ($40,000 - $80,000)